MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 ## How Service Protection API Limits are enforced

 The service protection API limits are evaluated within a 5 minute (300 second) sliding window.
-If any of the limits are exceeded within the preceding 300 seconds, an API Limit error will be returned on subsequent requests to protect the service until the Retry-After duration has ended.
+If any of the limits are exceeded within the preceding 300 seconds, a service protection API Limit error will be returned on subsequent requests to protect the service until the Retry-After duration has ended.

 The service protection API limits are evaluated per user.
 Each authenticated user is limited independently.
 Only those users accounts which are making extraordinary demands will be limited.
 Other users will not be impacted.